H-Spiers-18/final-year-project/README.md

 # final-year-project
-An Empirical Study on The Effectiveness of Analytical Modelling Versus Machine Learning Approaches to Software Performance Prediction
+An Empirical Study on the Effectiveness of Transferring Software Performance Prediction Machine Learning Models Between Compile-Time Configurations via Linear Transformation

 ## Installation instructions:
 All code for now is held in src folder